TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Introduction

 The problem of state preparation is a crucial subroutine in several quantum algorithms, both near-term and fault-tolerant.
 Therefore, finding efficient ways to prepare quantum states is of great interest.
 The majority of currently available techniques focus on the preparation of pure states of closed systems, most of which tackle ground-state preparation.
 In a more realistic setting, quantum systems inevitably have a coupling to an environment.
 This makes the effective state of the system of interest mixed, described by a density matrix.
 As a result, addressing the problem of density matrix preparation is an important milestone in the simulation of real physical systems using quantum computers.
 Of particular interest are thermal Gibbs states, which describe the state of an open quantum system at thermal equilibrium with a bath held at finite temperature

 where $H$ is the Hamiltonian of the system of interest, and $\beta$ is the inverse temperature.
 The Gibbs state uniquely minimizes the free energy

 where $\langle{\,\boldsymbol{\cdot}\,}\rangle\equiv\Tr(\rho\,\boldsymbol{\cdot})$, and $S=-\Tr(\rho\log\rho)$ is the von Neumann entropy.
+Preparing Gibbs states is important for applications such as quantum simulation~\cite{ChildsPNAS2018}, quantum chaos~\cite{Garcia-Mata2023}, combinatorial optimization problems~\cite{KirkpatrickScience1983,SommaPRL2008}, and quantum machine learning~\cite{KieferovaPRA2017, BiamonteNature2017}.
 From the perspective of state preparation, the low-temperature regime is more interesting and challenging~\cite{Watrous2008,AharanovACM2013,BakshiIEEE2024}.
 In this regime, only the low-energy eigenstates of the Hamiltonian contribute significantly to the Gibbs state.
 Preparing excited states, particularly the low-lying eigenstates that make up the low-temperature Gibbs states of a Hamiltonian is a closely related task of great importance for applications in both physics and chemistry.
 It has applications including understanding dynamics of systems, measuring transition and decay rates~\cite{IbePhysRevR2022, CiavarellaPRD2020}, and mass gaps of quantum field theories~\cite{Chandani2024}.
 Existing methods include quantum phase estimation (QPE)~\cite{KitaevECCC1995}, variational quantum algorithms~\cite{HiggottQuantum2019, NakanishiPhysRevR2019,WenQuantEng2021, XieJCTC2022, Sherbert2022,GochoNPJCompMat2023,Xu:2023dgi,GrimsleyQST2025,Chandani2024}, and subspace methods~\cite{McCleanPRA2017, MottaNaturePhys2019, Parrish2019, StairJCTC2020, AsthanaRSCCS2023, CianciJCTC2024}.
 Ref.~\cite{Xu:2023dgi} uses a purification scheme to prepare an equal mixture of states to target low-lying states simultaneously.